-Our Doctorpreneurs Startup School in November brought together over 200 entrepreneurial doctors from all over United Kingdom.
-Here are a few takeaways from the meeting, from funding to building a great team and learning from failure.
-Here is a short video of the highlights.
+Our Doctorpreneurs Startup School in November brought together more than 200 entrepreneurial doctors from all over the United Kingdom.

-Hussein Kanji, co-founder of Hoxton Ventures, in a recent BBC report stated that ‘It would still be hard for something like an Uber to be born out of the UK because I don’t think there’s a financing community that would give Uber the billions of dollars that it has consumed to get to the global stage’.
-BBC commented that the funding for startups in the UK is ‘appallingly bad’, hindering their expansion into global markets.
+Hussein Kanji, co-founder of Hoxton Ventures, in a recent BBC report stated: “It would still be hard for something like an Uber to be born out of the UK because I don’t think there’s a financing community that would give Uber the billions of dollars that it has consumed to get to the global stage.”
+The BBC commented that the funding for startups in the UK is “appallingly bad”, hindering their expansion into global markets.

 Hard, but not impossible.
 To be sufficiently ambitious to create a so-called unicorn in the UK these fears of failure and funding difficulties need to be overcome, and the Doctorpreneurs event served to do just that.